-GET SCREENED: UCSF and the LGBT Cancer Network list providers by state specializing in anal precancer screening.
-Anal cancer can be prevented if it is found and treated in it’s precancerous stages.
+UCSF and the LGBT Cancer Network list providers by state specializing in anal precancer screening.
+Anal cancer can be prevented if it is found and treated in its precancerous stages.
 If you believe you are at risk, or notice symptoms, get screened today.
 Linking to these lists does not reflect an endorsement by the HPV and Anal Cancer Foundation by any of these providers.

-American Social Health Association (ASHA) is a non-profit that provides information and support for people affected by Sexually Transmitted Infections (STI).
-This is the link to their HPV and Cervical Cancer Prevention Resource center.
+American Social Health Association (ASHA) is a non-profit that provides information and support for people affected by Sexually Transmitted Infections (STIs).
+We have provided the link to their HPV and Cervical Cancer Prevention Resource Center.

 Cancer Research UK has comprehensive downloadable guides about anal cancer.
 It is a great starting place for information about the disease.